Term of the Moment

 Definition: large language model

-Designed for a very specific purpose such as writing source code, fine-tuned language models are smaller than an LLM.
-Edge language models are smaller yet and generally do not require processing in the cloud.
-See GPT, ChatGPT, LLaMA, LaMDA, PaLM and Gemini chatbot.
+Designed for a specific purpose such as spam detection or website assistance, small language models (SLMs) have fewer layers and interconnections than LLMs.
+Edge language models are SLMs that run locally in a PC.
+See small language model, GPT, ChatGPT, LLaMA, LaMDA, PaLM and Gemini chatbot.